KungPaoMeow/Group-32-TA/Assignment-3/readme-a3.md

     ```

 ## How to run test files
-1. Make sure you are in the root directory of the project and the virtual environment is activated.
+1. Make sure you are in the `flask_app` directory and the virtual environment is activated.
-2. To run a <testfile> in the tests/ directory, run:
+2. To run a <testfile> in the `flask_app/tests/` directory, run:
     ```bash
     python -m unittest tests/<testfile>
     ```